-- → connected to the neighbourhood, generally being located at the intersection of two collectors and somewhat removed from arterial traffic - → connected with walkways between cul-de-sac ends and parallel roads to allow convenient pedestrian access not only to the neighbourhood park but to the overall green transportation network - → located in an area highly visible from residences and from the street - → safely located with respect to vehicular traffic; this would require that there be no parking at the curb or road edge along at least one side of the park and that any area with parking be fenced from the park
+$connected \ to \ the \ neighbourhood, \ generally \ being \ located \ at the \ intersection \ of \ two \ collectors \ and \ somewhat \ removed \ from \ arterial \ traffic$

+- connected with walkways between cul-de-sac ends and parallel roads to allow convenient pedestrian access not only to the neighbourhood park but to the overall green transportation network - located in an area highly visible from residences and from the street

-Where a community or subcommunity park is located within a neighbourhood, and where it contains suitable facilities, it will also serve as the neighbourhood park.
+Where a community or sub-community park is located within a neighbourhood, and where it contains suitable facilities, it will also serve as the neighbourhood park.

-Chilliwack has 16 neighbourhood parks or facilities: 7 are active, 4 are passive and 5 are yet to be developed (see Map 7 and Table 5).
+Chilliwack has 19 neighbourhood parks or facilities: 10 are active, 4 are passive and 5 are yet to be developed (see Map 9 and Table 5).

-↑ Map 8 Neighbourhood Parks in the City of Chilliwack (see corresponding numbering on Table 5)
+Map 9 Neighbourhood Parks in the City of Chilliwack (see corresponding numbering on Table 5)